Colobus

-Black-and-white colobuses (or colobi) are Old World monkeys of the genus Colobus, native to Africa.
-They are closely related to the red colobus monkeys of genus Piliocolobus.
-There are five species of this monkey, and at least eight subspecies.
+The genus Colobus comprises the black-and-white colobus monkeys.
+It is a genus of Old World monkey native to Africa.
+The genus is closely related to the red colobus monkeys of genus Piliocolobus.
+There are six species assigned to this genus, and at least eight subspecies.
 They are generally found in high-density forests where they forage on leaves, flowers and fruit.
 Social groups of colobus are diverse, varying from group to group.
 Resident-egalitarian and allomothering relationships have been observed among the female population.
 Complex behaviours have also been observed in this species, including greeting rituals and varying group sleeping patterns.
 Colobi play a significant role in seed dispersal.

 Etymology

 The word "colobus" comes from the Ancient Greek κολοβός (kolobós), meaning "docked, maimed" and refers to their stump-like thumb.